Agential realism: Arguments

+Reception

-These points on science, agency, ethics, and knowledge reveal that Barad's work is similar to the projects of other science studies scholars such as Bruno Latour, Donna Haraway, Andrew Pickering, and Evelyn Fox Keller.
+These points on science, agency, ethics, and knowledge reveal that Barad's work is similar to the projects of other science studies scholars such as Andrew Pickering, and Evelyn Fox Keller.
 Barad's notion of "phenomenon" has also been compared to analogous concepts in the work of Ian Hacking and Nancy Cartwright.

 Barad's work has generally been received more positively within feminist technoscience than within mainstream science, technology and society studies (STS).

+Critique

+Karen Barad's agential realism collapses ontology and epistemology into an undifferentiated field of "intra-action," where entities and meanings continually emerge through temporary "cuts."
+While this framework aspires to decenter human exceptionalism, it ultimately reproduces the very anthropocentrism it seeks to escape by projecting a human concept of agency—rooted in Enlightenment individualism—onto all matter.
+In dissolving distinction, history, and persistence, Barad's model erases the spatial, temporal, and ethical conditions that make accountability possible.
+Her universal entanglement displaces the situatedness of knowledge and relation that thinkers such as Donna Haraway and Indigenous scholars insist upon, flattening plural ontologies into a monistic metaphysics that cannot accommodate place, memory, or obligation.
+In this way, agential realism abstracts the relational into the universal, transforming connection into a totalizing ontology that forecloses the very geography, history, and responsibility it claims to illuminate.